iksnae/rise-and-code/book/chapter-07/chapter-summary.md

 ## Chapter Overview

 In this chapter, we've explored the essential skill of problem-solving through coding challenges.
-As a solo learner without constant access to instructors or peers, developing strong independent problem-solving abilities is critical to your success.
-The challenges in this chapter are specifically designed to help you build these skills at your own pace.
+Developing strong independent problem-solving abilities is critical to your success as a programmer.
+The challenges in this chapter are specifically designed to help you build these skills at your own pace, regardless of your learning environment.

 ## Key Concepts Covered